 Connectivity options include DisplayPort 1.2, two HDMI 2.0 ports, and a headphones jack whereas the LG 24GM79G also has two additional USB ports.
 AMD FreeSync is supported over both DP and HDMI with a 48-144Hz VRR range.

 Price & Similar Monitors

-The LG 24GL600F is usually priced at around $230 which is a good price if you want both FreeSync and 1ms MBR.
+The LG 24GL600F price ranges around $180 – $230 which is a good price if you want both FreeSync and 1ms MBR.

 Overall, the LG 24GL600F is an excellent gaming monitor for the price.
 It features everything a competitive gamer may ask for including low input lag, quick response time, high refresh rate, VRR, and MBR.
 All that, packed in a modern and sleek display, at a reasonable price!

 - Low input lag and quick response time